home | consultancy | workshops | articles | resources | products | forum | links | contact

-The Yin and the Yang are the symbols of two opposing and complementary principles whose indissoluble play and constant metamorphosis represent the roots, indeed the very tissues of the universe in action.
+Yin and Yang are the two opposing and complementary principles whose indissoluble play and constant metamorphosis represent the roots, indeed the very core of the universe in action.

 They represent the eternal opposites